K-Decompositions and 3d Gauge Theories: Basic tools and definitions

 Let us truncate a tetrahedron by cutting off its vertices.
 The resulting {\it truncated tetrahedron} has two kinds of faces: (small) triangles replacing the original vertices, and (big) hexagons.
 Let us glue truncated tetrahedra into an oriented manifold with boundary by allowing pairs of hexagonal faces to be glued, but not triangular ones (Figure~\ref{fig:trunc-intro}).
 The boundary of the resulting manifold $M$ is tiled by triangles and unglued hexagons.
 We call the part tiled by triangles the {\it small boundary}, and the part tiled by hexagons the {\it big boundary}.

 A small boundary component could have topology of any oriented surface.
 However we impose two additional constraints.
-We say that a gluing is {\it admissible} if it satisfies the following topological conditions: \begin{itemize} \item The small boundary components have abelian fundamental groups. \item The small boundary components are not spheres. \end{itemize} The reason for the first condition will become clear in Section \ref{1.3.4}.
-The second condition is ultimately necessary for the existence of logarithmic path coordinates in Section \ref{sec:combi} and subsequent quantization, though it could be relaxed classically.
-Mathematically, the second condition eliminates stacks $\ast/B$ which should be assigned to spheres.
-Here $B$ is a Borel subgroup of $PGL(K)$.
+We say that a gluing is {\it admissible} if it satisfies the following topological conditions: \begin{itemize} \item The small boundary components have abelian fundamental groups. \item The small boundary components are not spheres. \item The big boundary components have negative Euler character. \end{itemize} The reason for the first condition is to ensure that any flat connection admits a framing (Section \ref{sec:spaces}).
+The second condition is ultimately necessary for the existence of logarithmic path coordinates in Section \ref{sec:combi} and subsequent quantization and definition of $T_K[M]$, though it could be relaxed classically.
+Mathematically, the second and third conditions eliminate stacks that should be assigned to spheres with less than three punctures.

 A 3-manifold with boundary is {\it admissible} if it is homeomorphic to a manifold with boundary obtained by an admissible gluing of truncated tetrahedra.
 We consider only admissible manifolds $M$.
 An ideal triangulation of an admissible manifold is an admissible tiling of the manifold by truncated tetrahedra.
-We also assume that the big boundary components are surfaces with negative Euler characteristic.
-This is done just to avoid stacks in Section \ref{1.3.4}.

 A small boundary component must be a {\it closed torus}, an {\it annulus}, or a {\it disc}.
 A big boundary component is a surface with $h\geq 1$ holes (see Figure \ref{fig:trunc-intro}b), provided by the edges of the truncated tetrahedra shared by triangles and hexagons.
 The hexagonal tiling is equivalent to a 2d ideal triangulation of this surface --- shrinking small discs to points we get an ideal triangulation.
 The small and big boundary components are connected as follows.